Private Pilot Licence Conversion

 Here are the steps you must take in order to convert your licence to a Canadian PPL.
+The steps outlined below are for those that are interested in converting their licence on the basis of a foreign licence.
 Please note that the steps may be different depending on the country from which you received the PPL.
-Please confer with Transport Canada about the specifics.
-They can be reached at 416-952-0230.

 1. Write the PSTAR exam here at the Brampton Flight Centre.
 You will need to register as a member to be able to write the PSTAR exam.
-The study guide can be purchased in our Humphrey’s Pilot Shop for $5.95.
-If you are converting your FAA licence, then you will need to write the FAA Conversion Exam instead of the PSTAR exam – please contact Transport Canada for further details.
+The PSTAR reference guide for studying.

 To study for the PSTAR exam, you will need to acquire the PSTAR study guide, the Aeronautical Information Manual (AIM) from Transport Canada, the Canada Flight Supplement, and the text book From the Ground Up (ISBN 0-9680390).
 You will also need to refer to the Canadian Aviation Regulations ( CARs) on the Transport Canada website.

 2. Write the Canadian Radio Operators exam here at the Brampton Flight Centre.